GSA/digitalgov.gov/content/post/2015-11-24-trends-on-tuesday-what-mobile-devices-do-people-use-to-access-federal-sites.md

 date: 2015-11-24 10:00:40 -0400
 title: 'Trends on Tuesday\: What Mobile Devices Do People Use to Access Federal Sites?'
 summary: 'Mobile users of government websites are growing in double digit percentages and will likely soon become the majority.
-For some recent internal project research, I dove into some of the federal government-wide analytics looking at mobile usage and found a few interesting tidbits to share\: It’san OS battle of the As.
+For some recent internal project research, I dove into some of the federal government-wide analytics looking at mobile usage and found a few interesting tidbits to share\: It’s an OS battle of the As.
 Apple devices slightly'
 authors: [wsullivan]
 categories:
   - Metrics